catherinev/OurProject/README.md

 ## Contact Us and/or Contribute

 DBCoverflow is created and managed by Catherine, Kim, Monica, and Rick.
 To reach us or to contribute, submit an issue or pull request to this repo.
-Please be sure to use the Pickles-Approved git process below.
+Please be sure to use the Pickles-Approved git process below, as well as our schema and other documentation.